 5.7 The Executive Committee may assign special responsibilities to any of its members, including duties which would otherwise pertain to one of the Officers.

-5.8 The Officers shall convene a meeting of the Executive Committee within one month after taking office.
+5.8 The Secretary shall convene a meeting of the Executive Committee within one month after taking office.
 The Executive Committee shall meet at least quarterly and not less than four times in a year.
 The Secretary shall give at least 7 days’ notice of meetings to all members of the Executive Committee.
 One-third of its members shall form a quorum.
 A meeting may continue without a quorum if no member present objects.

 5.9 The Executive Committee may appoint sub-committees for any specified purpose.
 No sub-committee or Executive Committee member may take action on behalf of the Executive Committee beyond their terms of appointment.
 All sub-committees shall report on their activities to the Executive Committee and may include persons who are not members of the Executive Committee and may delegate authority to take actions on their behalf.
 The Executive Committee may also delegate authority to committees jointly constituted with other local parties for particular purposes.

 5.10 In urgent circumstances the Officers may act on behalf of the Executive Committee.
 They shall report on such actions to the next meeting of the Executive Committee.

+5.11 Any member of the Executive Committee who cannot attend an Executive Committee meeting in person may, by giving advance notice to the Secretary, appoint either:

+(a) a representative (who must be a member of the Local Party) to attend an Executive Committee meeting on that member’s behalf, with such a representative being conferred full rights on behalf of the appointing member, or;

+(b) a member of the Executive Committee, who may act as proxy for the non-attending member on voting matters.

 5.11 There shall be four Trustees of the Local Party, who shall be members of the Party but not necessarily of the Executive.
 The Executive has the power at its discretion from time to time to appoint and remove Trustees, and shall remove any Trustee who has ceased to be a member of the Party, or become incapable of acting or unwilling to act.
 The Trustees shall hold the Lease of 7 Station Road Orpington on trust for the Local Party or, in the circumstances described in clause 11.7, on trust for the Regional Party, or as the Regional Party may direct.
 In the event that an Orpington Local Party shall be reconstituted, the Trustees shall hold such Lease on trust for such Local Party.
 The Trustees, following the instructions of the Executive of the Local or Regional Party, shall be indemnified by them against any personal liability.